Ten Years Anniversary (Part 2 of 2)

 No matter if you are a nun, priest or a monk, what you say is only half of your statement.
 The other half?
 Walk the talk.

-If you are among the political conservatives and condemn all the above as overtly “sexual” – you need not reminding that life, that which we celebrated, among pictures of new born(s) – all stem from our own primal impulses.
+If you are among the political conservatives condemning all the above as overtly “sexual” – you need not reminding that life, that which we celebrated, among pictures of new born(s) – all stem from our own primal impulses.
+Argue all you want with politics, but newborn infants prefer to look at attractive faces longer ([1] and [2]).
+You can try blaming “hormones”, or men for simply “being men”.
+But you cannot and shall not win ~ against what brought you here in the first place.

 Here is some good news.
 It’s probably not about how good you look in the mirror right now.
 Or how much you “lift”.
-Instead think about how good you will live, and therefore look back – ten or perhaps twenty years from now.
-Do not underestimate the power of making small, incremental yet compounded habits.
+Do not underestimate the power of making incremental yet compounded habits.
+You will look back and think about how good you will “live” the next ten or perhaps twenty years from now.

-Presuming you are “normal” reader ~ you are most likely not a “roidhead” on Growth Hormone, Clenbuterol, Trenbolone, SARMs, or other “things”.
+Presuming you are a sane, “normal” reader ~ you are most likely not a “roidhead” on Growth Hormone, Clenbuterol, Trenbolone, SARMs, Anavars or other “things” anyway.
 If you do, then you’d have to pay the full price, more “side-effects” so to speak.

 Stop lifting heavy.
 Rest briefly.
-Exercise authentically – with less or no food at all before hand.
+Exercise authentically – by training completely fasted.
+No food at all before hand.
 No pre workouts.
 No intra workouts.
 Put the phone away, unless journalling your sets.

-TLDR: Replace “bodybuilding” with “mindbuilding” and there you go ~ you have a more constructive setup in front of you for the next twenty years as checkpoint.
-Be skeptical (but still listen to them anyway) among influencers proclaiming they “had it” – on stage, validated, clapped, cheers only then turning around 180 degrees telling everyone “I have done XYZ, so you don’t have to”.
-Find your sanity, exercise your agency and persevere – your own niche of identity.
+TLDR: Replace “bodybuilding” with “mindbuilding”.
+Be skeptical (but still listen to them anyway) ~ influencers proclaiming they “had it” – on stage, validated, clapped, cheers etc only then turning around 180 degrees telling everyone “I have done XYZ, so you don’t have to”.
+Find your sanity, exercise your agency and preserve it.

 Sissy-Squat-Upright-Hold